NTIG-Uppsala/admin-narvaro/README.md

 ```

 ## /setstatus
-setstatus route is used to set the status of a user.
+The setstatus route is used to set the status of a user.
 The route takes in a JWT token in the authorization header.
 The route will then check if the token is valid and if the user is allowed to change the status of the user.
 If the user is allowed to change the status, the status will be updated in the database.

 ## /deleteuser
 The deleteuser route is used to delete a user.
 The route takes in a JWT token in the authorization header.
 The route will then check if the token is valid and if the user is allowed to delete the user.
 If the user is allowed to delete the user, the user will be deleted in the database.